In today’s episode, we’re going to be talking about something really exciting for me.

 Here for the links referenced in the show notes?

 Share your thoughts and questions in the Heart-Centred community: tashcorbin.com/group

 I’m going to be a bit controversial here and say that a lot of men actually deny that this is true, and a lot of women deny that this is true.

-But the way that men and women sell is actually quite different.
+The way that men and women sell is actually quite different.